-All customers, including issuers and issuer agents, will be required to review potential impact to a greater or lesser extent, however Clearstream Banking is already compliant with many of the new current standards, limiting such impact to customers.
-Those customers, who are also Eurosystem counterparties, will be most impacted by collateral management changes.
-However, all customers may be impacted by changes to corporate actions processes.
+All clients, including issuers and issuer agents, will be required to review potential impact to a greater or lesser extent, however Clearstream Banking is already compliant with many of the new current standards, limiting such impact to clients.
+Those clients, who are also Eurosystem counterparties, will be most impacted by collateral management changes.
+However, all clients may be impacted by changes to corporate actions processes.

-If customers do not use a TPA for collateral management, and intend to communicate directly with the ECMS, message exchange with ECMS will need to be based on ISO 20022 message standards.
-Further information can be obtained from the customers’ national central bank.
+If clients do not use a TPA for collateral management, and intend to communicate directly with the ECMS, message exchange with ECMS will need to be based on ISO 20022 message standards.
+Further information can be obtained from the clients’ national central bank.

 Detailed information on the upcoming changes is included within the Functional Specifications document “Implementation of SCoRE Standards and readiness for ECMS - Functional specifications”.

-Further customer readiness documents will be added in due course.
+Further client readiness documents will be added in due course.

 1. For technical reasons, in order to facilitate testing according to the ECMS project timetable, it was necessary to introduce the following change as part of the November release 2023 (effective 20 November 2023):